sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/conditional.md

 ## Transform Structure

-In addition to the `type` and `name` attributes, the conditional transform requires an `expression,` a `positiveCondition,` and a `negativeCondition.` If the expression evaluates to false, the transform returns the negative condition; otherwise it returns the positive condition.
+In addition to the `type` and `name` attributes, the conditional transform requires an `expression`, a `positiveCondition`, and a `negativeCondition`.
+If the expression evaluates to false, the transform returns the negative condition; otherwise it returns the positive condition.

 ```json
 {